katie11mac/networks/README.md

 - Crafted and deployed custom frames and packets to thoroughly test proper functionality of physical and link layers, ensuring reliable data transmission
 - Used the netcat program as the remote connection endpoint to ensure end-to-end functionality.

+For more information, please read the assignment descriptions.

 (CSCI 0451 Computer Networks, Spring 2023)